smoeding/prolog-wordle/README.md

     zille
     93 candidates

 So only 93 words are left.
-So let's ask Prolog about the best guess:
+Let's ask Prolog about the best guess:

-    | ?- bestguess(Word).
+    | ?- bestguess(Words).
-    Word = [heilt,hielt,leiht,lieht,tilde]
+    Words = [heilt,hielt,leiht,lieht,tilde]

 The program suggests to try one of these words next.
 It uses a heuristic to prefer words with common letters and also words without duplicate letters.

 Let's go for *tilde*.
-Now we might get the feedback, that `t` and `d` are gray, `i` and `e` are still only yellow but `l` is green.
+Now we might get the feedback, that *t* and *d* are gray, *i* and *e* are still only yellow but *l* is green.
 So we enter the new data into the knowledge base:

     | ?- gray(t).
     | ?- green(l, 3).